FC Lisne: Stadium

-The team play in the Buzova Arena in Buzova was built in 2018 for 2,000 spectators.
-Built by Nyva Buzova, the stadium was passed on to FC Kudrivka following their merger.
-During the Ukrainian Second League the club used the Tsentralnyi Stadion in Makariv.
+The team played their games at the Buzova Arena in Buzova, which is also located in Dmytrivka community, the same as Lisne.
+The stadium was built in 2018 for 2,000 spectators.
+Originally built by Nyva Buzova, the stadium was passed on to FC Kudrivka following their merger.

+After being admitted to the Ukrainian Second League the club used the Tsentralnyi Stadion in Makariv.